vktr274/computer-vision-image-correction-enhancement/README.md

 ![Original Grayscale and Delta Image Thresholding](images/orig_vs_delta_otsu.png)

-We can see better separation of the nuclei from each other in the delta image.
+We can see better separation of the nuclei from each other in the binary image created from the delta image.